bslbschef/VOCABULARY-TOEFL-XDF/README.md

 # VOCABULARY-TOEFL-XDF
 My recording of vocabulary memorization!
+Start from 2024/12/30!